 Neuro-Oncology Long-term Follow-up Clinic

-The neuro-oncology long-term follow-up clinic is dedicated to prolonging and improving the lives of patients with brain tumors both during and after therapy.
+The neuro-oncology long-term follow-up clinic, held once month, is dedicated to prolonging and improving the lives of patients with brain tumors both during and after therapy.
 Because survivors of brain tumors may have long-term issues, our multidisciplinary clinic is designed to address these problems with one visit.
 A pediatric psychologist is present to help with school performance and psychosocial issues and helps patients optimize life skills.
-A pediatric endocrinologist is able to assess issues related to growth and other hormonal late effects of therapy.
+A pediatric endocrinologist addresses issues related to growth and other hormonal late effects of therapy.
 Medical treatment, psychological evaluation, education, counseling, and referral to specialty services are offered.
 Like the ACT Program, we also provide education about health promotion and disease prevention activities.
 A complete treatment summary letter, including a problem list and management recommendations, is sent to the primary and consulting physicians.

 Vascular Malformations Clinic

-The vascular malformations clinic provides a comprehensive multidisciplinary approach for the diagnosis and treatment of children with vascular anomalies including hemangiomas, venous malformations and lymphatic malformations.
-In addition, patients have the opportunity to be cared for by a pediatric dermatologist, plastic surgeon, pediatric radiologist and interventional radiologist.
+The vascular malformations clinic, staffed by a physician and advanced practice provider 3 times a month, provides a comprehensive multidisciplinary approach for the diagnosis and treatment of children with vascular anomalies including hemangiomas, venous malformations and lymphatic malformations.
+In addition, patients can be cared for by a pediatric dermatologist, plastic surgeon, pediatric radiologist and interventional radiologist.
 The aim of this collaborative team is to offer patients an accurate diagnosis, education about associated syndromes, and treat the many medical issues that accompany vascular anomalies.